crvidya/nodeclipse-1/org.nodeclipse.enide.maven/README.md

 ![](docs/enide-maven-run-as-mvn-package-results-in-console.png)

-### Developing
+### Developing with PDE

 `git clone`, import this project and `org.nodeclipse.coomon` (2) in Eclipse with PDE (e.g. Eclipse SDK/Classic) as "Existing Projects into Workspace".

-from plugin.xml form click Run as Eclipse application
+From plugin.xml form click Run as Eclipse application.

-if memory is not enough, change in run configuration -> Argumnet -> VM options
+If memory is not enough (getting `java.lang.OutOfMemoryError: PermGen space` error when when running or debugging), change in launch configuration for Eclipse Application -> Arguments -> VM Arguments

 	-Dosgi.requiredJavaVersion=1.6 -Xms128m -Xmx784m -XX:MaxPermSize=128m -Xss2m

-maven build is optional for full build with other plugins.
+Maven build is optional for full build with other plugins.

 #### Links